You are viewing the PATIENT website

 • Shortness of breath

-• Changes to the voice such as hoarseness
+• Voice changes, such as hoarseness

-• Chest pain, coughing or spitting up blood
+• Chest pain, coughing, or spitting up blood

-• Enlarged fingertips
+• Swollen fingertips

 • Loss of appetite